Get Tech Tips

 CSIR – (Capacitor Start, Induction Run)

 These motors are fairly rare and utilize a start capacitor and no run capacitor.

-D.C.
-Motors work on Direct Current and utilize brushes to transfer an electrical charge to the rotor of the motor.
+D.C. motors work on direct current and (generally) utilize brushes to transfer an electrical charge to the armature (rotor) of the motor.

 This type of motor is a high-efficiency DC (or three-phase, depending on how you look at it) motor that uses no brushes, a permanent magnet rotor.
 It utilizes electronically switched DC power to turn the motor at various speeds.